The Top Restructuring and Distressed Debt Books in 2021

 An incredibly important element of restructuring and distressed debt is bond math.
 This is the singular best book on the subject that has good coverage of distressed debt.

 I wouldn't recommend reading Guthner cover-to-cover and taking meticulous notes.
-That may be more appropriate for when you have a garden leave period between two jobs.
+That may be more appropriate for when you have a garden leave period between jobs.
 However, breezing through the book looking for key words for restructuring and distressed debt like "term loans", "covenants", and "notes" is worth doing.

 Kricheff was formerly a MD at Credit Suisse where he focused on high yield strategy.